GuiyingWu/JEBIN/README.md

 100	HCCDB-1.S16	7.6303
 ```

-The <data> folder contains three examples of the input data.
+The "/data" folder contains three examples of the input data.

-<scHCC> folder contains the single-cell RNA-seq data of HCC (gene filtered), which is in "rds" format.
+"/scHCC" folder contains the single-cell RNA-seq data of HCC (gene filtered), which is in "rds" format.

 ## Contact